gsaure/gsaure/README.md

 ⌨ I'm a 4th year student majoring in both software engineering and finance 💹 @[UofC](https://www.ucalgary.ca/).
 I'm into data analytics, data science, and everything in between.

-💼 I was a IT project delivery analytics intern this Summer @[ATCO](https://www.atco.com/en-ca.html), under Canadian Utilities Ltd.
+💼 I was a IT project delivery analytics intern this Summer @[ATCO](https://www.atco.com/en-ca.html), under Canadian Utilities Limited.
+I'm currently working with them on an extended part-time basis until April 2023.

 📝 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/godwin-saure/)!